openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 Locate or Automatically Create a Base Recipe
 --------------------------------------------

 You can always write a recipe from scratch.
-However, three choices exist that can help you quickly get a start on a new recipe:
+However, there are three choices that can help you quickly get started with a new recipe:

 -  ``devtool add``: A command that assists in creating a recipe and an environment conducive to development.